SykamRaju/Sykam-Raju-W11_Graded-Assignment/README.md

 application code, libraries, tools, dependencies, and other files and to use the image to run the application in containers.

+## Instructions with Screenshots:

+<a href="https://github.com/SykamRaju/Sykam-Raju-W11_Graded-Assignment/blob/main/Screenshots.pdf" class="image fit" >Check the complete process with screenshots</a>

 ## Install Docker on Ubuntu

 #### Install  Docker using the following command